sanjoy/playingwithpointers.com/_posts/2014-5-25-speculative-dfa.markdown

 This post assumes that the reader understands the SSA style of compiler IR, and is familiar with lattice based data flow analyses.

-# using speculation to help optimization
+# Using Speculation to Help Optimization

 Normal SSA based data flow analyses compute facts based on a